NLP-KazNU/Stemming_algorithm_with_stems-lexicon_according_to_the_CSE_morphological_model/README.md

 After executing these commands, an inscription is displayed on the screen where it says that the process was successfully completed and the results were saved

-The results of the stemming process are written to a file output_results.txt and saved in the folder where this python file is located
+'The results of the stemming process are written to a file output_results.txt and saved in the folder where this python file is located'